apache/skywalking/docs/en/guides/README.md

-The e2e tests involves the OAP server, Web App, and the instrumented services, all of them run in a designed Docker container, connecting to each other; in addition, there is a test controller running outside of the container that sends requests to the instrumented service, and then verify the corresponding results after those requests, by GraphQL API of the SkyWalking Web App.
+The e2e tests involves the OAP server, Web App, and the instrumented services, all of them run in a designed Docker container, connecting to each other; in addition, there is a test controller running outside of the container that sends requests to the instrumented service, and then verifies the corresponding results after those requests, by GraphQL API of the SkyWalking Web App.

-Run the command `./mvnw -f test/e2e/pom.xml clean verify` under the root directory to get an intuition on how they work together.
+Run the command `./mvnw -f test/e2e/pom.xml clean verify` under the root directory to get an intuition on how they work together(note that it may take a long time).

 #### Writing E2E Cases

 - Set up environment in Intellij IDEA

 The e2e test is an individual project under the SkyWalking root directory and the IDEA cannot recognize it by default, right click on the file `test/e2e/pom.xml` and click `Add as Maven Project`, things should be ready now.

-- Design instrumented service
-Writing instrumented service is as similar as what you'll do in daily work, write the codes, package them into a executable jar, one thing different is that they're well-designed, "well-designed" means that the instrumented service will involve the components/libraries that are to be verified in the e2e case.

-For example, if you want to verify that all of the agents of the Spring framework, MySQL, and Dubbo work well together with the whole SkyWalking backend, webapp, and storage, you'll probably **design** an instrumented service that uses MySQL as storage, Dubbo as RPC framework and Spring to manage the beans.
+- Orchestrate the components

+Our goal of E2E tests is to test the SkyWalking project in a whole, including the OAP server, Web App, and even the frontend UI(not now), in single node mode as well as cluster mode, therefore the first step is to determine what case we are going to verify and orchestrate the components.

+In order to make it more easily to orchestrate, we've provided a [Docker e2e-container](https://github.com/SkyAPMTest/e2e-container) that can run
+OAP server in both standalone and cluster mode, it can also run the given instrumented services.
+Refer to the repository for more details;

+Basically you will need:
+1. (if in cluster mode) start up the third-party service containers that SkyWalking depends on, such as ZooKeeper as coordinator, ElasticSearch as storage, etc. in the docker-maven-plugin;
+1. (if in cluster mode) carefully map the addresses/ports into the e2e-container that can be used by the OAP server to connect to;
+1. start the OAP server, Web App, and instrumented services in the e2e-container, mount your customized startup script to `/rc.d/` in e2e-container and it gets run when the container starts up;
+1. use the utilities provided in e2e-container to check the healthiness of the components;
+1. design the test controller and verify expected result;

+We've given a simple example that verifies SkyWalking should work as expected in cluster mode, refer to [the codes](../../../test/e2e/e2e-cluster) for detail.

 - Write test controller

 To put it simple, test controllers are basically tests that can be bound to the Maven `integration-test/verify` phase.
-They send **designed** (again) requests to the instrumented service, and expect to get corresponding traces/metrics/metadata from the SkyWalking webapp GraphQL API.
+They send **designed** requests to the instrumented service, and expect to get corresponding traces/metrics/metadata from the SkyWalking webapp GraphQL API.

 ### Project Extensions
 SkyWalking project supports many ways to extend existing features.
 If you are interesting in these ways,